BritishPandaChick/disney-codes/log.md

 - Start putting together modal.
 Create a div tag in HTML and start getting JavaScript so it opens when button is clicked.

 **Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)

+## Day 3: July 7, 2019
+**What I Did Today:** Add Bootstrap and CSS styles for response and footer sections.
+Started to add JavaScript for modal.

+**Day Summary:** Response and footer sections are now styled.
+Most of the time was spent getting started on the modal.
+I added the modal to my HTML and started adding the styles.
+I began adding some of the JavaScript to the modal.
+Right now the modal isn't showing when I click the button so I'm going to have to do some troubleshooting tomorrow.
+The console is saying the issue is for the close button.
+Tomorrow I'm going to debug JavaScript and see if I can get it to appear.

+**Tomorrow's List:**
+- Fix modal JavaScript.
+Especially the close button.
+Get the modal to appear on the screen.
+- Organize modal HTML.
+- Finish CSS for modal.

+**Link(s) for the day's work:** [30 Days, 30 Sites event invitation](https://github.com/BritishPandaChick/30sites-event-invitation)